Visiting Monte Albán (Zapotec Ruins) in Oaxaca City

 Hiring A Certified Guide

 If you don’t want to book a tour in advance but end up changing your mind once you arrive, don’t worry.
-There are certified guides available near the ticket office at the entrance of the archaeological site who can give you a tour.
+Certified guides are available near the ticket office at the entrance to the archaeological site who can give you a tour.

-We opted out of this option, but prices seem to range around $75+ pesos per person or $250 for a small group.
+We opted out of this option, but prices seem to range $800 to $1,000 pesos ($46 to $58) for a small group per the official Monte Alban website.
 This does not include transportation or your admission fee—you only pay for the guide itself (plus a tip).

 So, when all is said and done, the question remains: